Kira0096/Kira0096.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Master student in the Department of Computer Science and Technology, Tsinghua University, China, graduating in 2021.
 My supervisor is Prof. <a href="https://scholar.google.com/citations?hl=zh-CN&user=koAXTXgAAAAJ" target="_blank">Shu-Tao Xia</a>.
-My general research interests cover Computer Vision and Machine Learning.
+My research interests generally includes Computer Vision and Adversarial Machine Learning.
 I received the B.S. in Computer Science from Beihang University in 2018, advised by Professor <a href="http://irip.buaa.edu.cn/dihuang/" target="_blank">Di Huang</a>.
 I also worked with <a href="https://wuwei-ai.org/" target="_blank">Wei Wu</a> at <a href="https://www.sensetime.com/en/" target="_blank">SenseTime</a> in 2017.

 I am actively looking for 2020 summer research intern positions!